iauker01/InterFact/Design/UseCases.md

   - Because trains may come in while first responders are out, they will need to see information quickly, reducing the risk of getting stuck behind a train in the time it takes a dispatcher to inform them of the change.

--UC 3: A dispatcher corrects an intersection wrongly marked as blocked or open
+- UC 3: A dispatcher corrects an intersection wrongly marked as blocked or open
   - BR1
   - Dispatcher
   - Flow: